HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Ablation Study

 \section{Ablation Study}

-\textbf{Hierarchical Matching.} As mentioned above, we use token features from the first layers to perform Feature-level Contrastive Matching while token features from the last layers are adopted for Semantic-level Contrastive Matching.
-In this section, we design several variants to verify the impacts of Hierarchical Cross-modal Contrastive Matching. \textit{Note that we do not perform MCC here for efficiency.}
+\textbf{Hierarchical Cross-modal Matching.} As mentioned above, we use token features from the first layers to perform Feature-level Contrastive Matching while token features from the last layers are adopted for Semantic-level Contrastive Matching.
+In this section, we design several variants to verify the impacts of Hierarchical Cross-modal Contrastive Matching.
+Note that we do not perform MCC for efficiency in this .

 \textbf{$\bullet$ HiT}-\textit{sl}.
 We only implement semantic-level matching while feature-level matching is removed.

 \textbf{$\bullet$ HiT}-\textit{fl}.
 Only feature-level matching is implemented.

 \textbf{$\bullet$ HiT}-\textit{4-level}. \textit{To investigate the potential of hierarchical matching for transformer architectures, contrastive matching with respect to more levels is conducted.} Since a text encoder has 12 transformer blocks and a video encoder has 4 blocks, except feature-level (between \textit{layer-1 in text encoder} and \textit{layer-1 in video encoder}) and semantic-level (between \textit{layer-12 in text encoder} and \textit{layer-4 in video encoder}), we append contrastive matching with more levels between \textit{layer-5 in text encoder} and \textit{layer-2 in video encoder}, \textit{layer-9 in text encoder} and \textit{layer-3 in video encoder}.